Frontend system design interviews - the definitive guide

 1. Solve the problem in chunks.
 With the specific use-cases acting as the entry point for further technical breakdown.

-3. Identify the underlying entities that powers the use-case.
+3. Identify the underlying (data) entities that powers the use-case.

 4. Identify the individual pieces and components that will utilize those entities.